-There is no financial impact as the company has sufficient provisions to cover these amounts.
+There is no financial impact as the company has sufficient provisions to cover these amounts

-NOTES TO THE INTERIM CONDENSED FINANCIAL STATEMENTS (UNAUDITED) (continued)
+NOTES TO THE INTERIM CONDENSED FINANCIAL STATEMENTS (UNAUDITED) (Continued) FOR THE THREE AND SIX MONTH PERIODS ENDED 30 JUNE 2018

 15 SEGMENT REPORTING

 The Company only has one segment which is mobile phone services and operates in one geographical location, being the Kingdom of Saudi Arabia.
 Further, no internal reports are generated and disseminated to Chief Operating Decision Maker (CODM) for allocation of resources and assessment of performance which are required for identification of segments.
 Consequently, segment reporting as required by IFRS 8 'Operating Segments' has not been disclosed.